-(Our templates default to this version): You can also use the reader's spread version of this template which will aline the pages in order of pagination - The pages are are in numerical order.
+Readers Spreads: Our templates default to this version.
+Readers Spreads align the pages in order of pagination which means the pages are in numerical order.
 If your project displays the incorrect version in your proof, you may need to have your quote adjusted.
 Give us a call and we can set that up for you.

 If you're preparing one of our multi-page templates (such as a booklet), the ideal application